MARS: A neurosymbolic approach for interpretable drug discovery: Methods

-\textbf{2-hop joint probability \(P_{2H}\) updates}.
-The second, more complex method to update weights is based on a term we coined, \textit{two-hop joint probability}, \(P_{2H}\).
+The second, more complex method to update weights, which is also a novel component of this work, is coined \textit{two-hop joint probability} (\(P_{2H}\)).
+In essence, this metric approximates the usefulness of metapath-based rules based on full \textit{and} partial matches.
 Pseudocode for \(P_{2H}\) can be found in Algorithm 1 below.
-This metric approximates the usefulness of metapath-based rules based on full \textit{and} partial matches.
-Since the metapaths constituting rule bodies contain several consecutive triples, each two-hop fragment is extracted as in the following example:
+In summary, each \textit{two-hop fragment} is extracted from every path traversed by the agent (lines 2-8).